Cricket at the 2028 Summer Olympics: Format

-In April 2025, it was confirmed by the IOC that both the men's and women's competitions would be in the Twenty20 format and made up of six teams each.
-Each nation will have 15 players in their squad after cricket was allocated 90 athletes per gender for the event.
-A number of elite national cricket teams do not organise within standard IOC recognised jurisdictions; of the twelve full member teams three, England, Ireland and the West Indies, do not correspond directly to National Olympic Committees, although the Olympic Federation of Ireland has experience in organising all-Ireland teams for the Olympic Games in both field hockey and rugby sevens.
-In April 2025, Cricket Scotland (a high-ranked associate nation) and the England and Wales Cricket Board announced discussions were underway to create a Great Britain Olympic cricket team for the Games, having been the gold medalists in the only previous Olympic cricket competition.
+In April 2025, IOC confirmed that both the men's and women's competitions would be held in the T20I format and will be competed among six teams each.
+Each nation will be allowed to have a maximum of 15 players in its squad after cricket was allocated 90 athletes per gender for the event.

 Both men's and women's competition will see a first phase with the six teams split into two groups of three.
 The second phase will see teams play those in the opposite group who did not finish in the same position.
 Results from the four matches will be used to construct a final table where first and second will contest the gold medal match, and third and fourth will contest the bronze medal match.

-Gold medal matches will be played on 20 and 29 July with the first match being played on 12 July.
+Schedule

+The first version of the schedule was released in November 2025.
+The first match will be played on 12 July, and the Gold medal matches will be played on 20 and 29 July for the women's and men's tournaments respectively.
+The matches will have 9:00 and 18:30 PDT starts, allowing broadcasters to air them during Indian prime time (21:30 IST) and morning (7:00 IST) windows.

+The women's competition is included in the 2025–2029 ICC Women's Future Tours Programme and the men's competition will be included in the next ICC Men's Future Tours Programme.